waltercrdz/quick-project-templates/python-microservice-template/README.md

 * `pyproject.toml`: Standard configuration file for Python projects, used by various tools including Poetry, Ruff, isort, and more.
 * `app/main.py`: Entry point of the project that starts the application.
-* `app/infrastructure/routers/products.py`: Contains the API endpoints for product-related operations.
-* `app/domain/product.py`: Defines the Product domain model.
-* `app/application/add_product.py`: Contains the business logic for adding products.
+* `app/infrastructure`: Contains the implementation details and adapters for external systems, such as database repositories and API routers.
-* `app/application/find_product_by_id.py`: Contains the business logic for finding products by ID.
+* `app/domain`: Contains the core business logic and domain models.
+This layer is independent of external systems and frameworks.
+* `app/application`: Contains the application services and use cases that orchestrate the business logic.
+This layer interacts with the domain layer and the infrastructure layer.
 * `app/shared/mappers.py`: Contains utility functions for mapping data.
 * `tests/`: Directory containing test cases for the project.